 I thrive at that interface of science and art where hypotheses and dreams converge.
 I design products with circular lifecycles because I want to help us get out of this climate change pickle and build a future we want to [and can] live in.

 I founded fashion-tech startup unspun with an amazing team in order to solve big, sticky problems in the fashion industry. unspun is building an inclusive and sustainable fashion industry through custom-fit, on-demand manufacturing (read: body scan jeans made with 3D weaving robotics).
 Before unspun, I developed products in the outdoor apparel industry, instructed at a machine shop, designed robot-human soft good interfaces, and taught product design as an Assistant Professor at the University of Oregon.
-Throughout my career, I've been fascinated by nature's obvious yet overlooked knack for circular manufacturing, and hope that we can emulate it.
-I serve as a National Science Foundation SBIR proposal reviewer and received a BS in Fiber Science & Apparel Design from Cornell and an MFA in Design from Stanford.
+Throughout my career, I've been fascinated by nature's obvious yet overlooked knack for circular manufacturing, and hope that we can soon figure out how to emulate it.

 Hi, I'm Beth.